jtl-software/connector-documentation/index.rst

 .. note::

-    This documentation assumes you have a working knowledge of PHP, :doc:`Composer </glossary/composer>` and Git.
+    This documentation assumes you have a working knowledge of PHP, :doc:`Composer </glossary/composer>` and git.
-    You should be familiar with object-oriented PHP code and especially the use of namespaces and basic OOP principles.
+    You should be familiar with object-oriented principles and relational databases.

 The book
 --------